WarrantyNowVoid/jekyll-wnv/_posts/2021-01-29-makers-n-takers.md

 date: 2021-01-29 11:30:00 -0400
 author: scawt
 title: "The Makers and The Takers"
 excerpt: "Now more than ever, we can all stand to learn a little something from this classic story of... uh... some men who uh...
-Is it really sweaty in here or is that just me?"
+Hey, is it really sweaty in here or is that just me?"
 category: Comics
-tags: ["Train Daddy", "conservatism", "I am the train man", "Atlas Shrugged", "Ayn Randy", "makers and takers", "literature", "book report", "Mitt Romney", "trains", "government", "bedtime stories for conservatives", "based on a true story", "horny ghosts", "WHAT THAT DICK DO", "anal probes"]
+tags: ["Train Daddy", "conservatism", "I am the train man!", "Atlas Shrugged", "Ayn Randy", "makers and takers", "literature", "objectivism", "more like objectively horny", "book report", "hungry butts", "manifest destiny", "trains", "government", "bedtime stories for conservatives", "based on a true story", "horny ghosts", "WHAT THAT DICK DO", "WHAT THAT UNFETTERED CAPITALISM DO" , "anal probes", "Galt's Gulch", "horny police", "Mitt Romney", "someone's specific fantasy"]
 image:
   feature: assets/img/lol/ayn.jpg
   imageHover: "We read it; this is all accurate.
 We will not be accepting followup questions, goodbye."
+  thumbnail: assets/img/lol/ayn-thumb-custom.jpg
 ---